MetPX/sarracenia/doc/Admin.rst

 ..
 NOTE::
  FIXME:
-   - if the source is not good, and the cluster is not good... cannot log back. so just log locally?
+   - if the source is not good, and the cluster is not good... cannot report back. so just log locally?

 Privileged System Access